Alogani/NimGo_multithreadingattempt/README.md

 - [X] Implements the stackful coroutine API
 - [X] Implements the Event loop API in the same thread
 - [X] Implements the possibility to run the Event loop in a second thread
-- [X] Implements some basic I/O operations for files
+- [X] Implements the basic I/O operations for files
-- [ ] Implements all I/O operations for files
+- [ ] Implements the all I/O operations for files
 - [ ] Implements "GoSemaphore": a blocking primitive working on both coroutines and threads
 - [ ] Implements "GoChannel": a blocking queue on both coroutines and threads
 - [X] Implement the *goAsync* template to add a coroutine inside the event loop